nikita-loik/one-datum-two-data/_posts/2020-12-14-best-hunter.md

 Looking for a new job is a full-time, unpaid, often exhausting, and sometimes humiliating job of its own.
 Occasionally, one may be in some luck to be hunted by a skillful headhunter, who does not treat an applicant as game, but instead turns the process into a rewarding game, no matter the outcome.
 In the last two years I have been in touch with over 83 headhunters (83 are only the ones I managed to keep the records of).

 Overtime, certain criteria on which to judge whether the headhunter is not too old to hunt precipitate out.
-Good headhunters just make the game crystal-clear to you and provied the following information up front:
+Good headhunters just make the game crystal-clear to you and provided the following information up front:
 1. the salary & the job(s) including:
 * responsibilities & requirements
 * product